aadennis/Drawing-With-Code/README.md

 # Drawing-With-Code

-If you are drawing with code, then in a browser, that probably means <b>SVG</b>.
+If you are drawing with code, and then want to see that drawing in a browser, that often means <b>SVG</b>.
 It does here, anyway.

+## Drawing with SVG

 [MDN: Credit for the tutorial on SVG Paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorials/SVG_from_scratch/Paths)